Last Updated: February 25, 2026

 16.1 Categories of Personal Information We Collect

-In the past 12 months, we have collected the following categories of personal information:
+In the past 12 months, we have collected the following categories of personal information, as defined under California law:

 16.2 Sources of Personal Information